13 Aug Office Stretches and How To Do Them Properly

 Here are the top office stretches and how to do them:

 It seems like many of spend our time clutching a pen or typing on a keyboard.
 If this sounds like you, start with the finger stretch.
 Firstly, separate and straighten your fingers until you feel a stretch, keeping your hand in alignment with your wrist (left image).
 Hold for 10 seconds.
 Next, bend the end and middle knuckles of your fingers, keeping your hand and wrist in the same position (right image).
 Hold for 10 seconds.
 Relax and then repeat on your other hand.

 Reach behind your head and place your hand on your upper back, keeping your arm close to your ear (so that it looks like you’re scratching your back).
 Gently hold your elbow with your opposite hand.
 Next, pull your elbow towards the back of your head and reach your hand towards the middle of your back until you feel a gentle stretch.
 Hold for 10 – 15 seconds.
 Relax and then repeat on the other side.

 Arm and Shoulder Stretch

-First, lace your fingers together and turn your palms facing out.
-Next, straighten your arms in front of you and press your hands away from your body to stretch your arms and shoulders.
-Hold for 10 – 20 seconds.
-Relax and then repeat 2 – 3 times.
+Lace fingers together and turn palms facing out.
+Straighten arms in front and press hands away from your body to stretch.
+Hold for 10 – 20 secs.
+Relax and repeat 2 – 3 times.